-We arrived in Istanbul after cycling through 75km of suburban sprawl along a dangerous highway.
-It was a traumatic experience.
+We arrived in Istanbul after cycling along a dangerous highway, through 75km of suburban sprawl, which was a traumatic experience.
 We rewarded ourselves with a gourmet kebab that we couldn’t afford from a small place full of old men drinking, smoking and chatting.

 The next couple of days were spent relaxing.
-We moved over to the Asian side and stayed with another Couchsurfer there and then back over to the European side.
-We stayed in Mediciekoy, near Taksim, for the next ten days.
+We moved over to the Asian side and stayed with another Couchsurfer there.
+Then again we moved back over to the European side, staying in Mediciekoy, near Taksim, for the next ten days.
 I took the opportunity to get some clothes washed, do some reading and eat some good food.

-In the evening we sampled the nightlife in Taksim, watched some films and watched a Champion’s League football match where embarrassingly Liverpool got beaten by Besiktas.
-I don’t support a football team, but as the English guests we, by default, represented the English team.
+In the evening, we sampled the nightlife in Taksim, watched some films and watched a Champion’s League football match where embarrassingly, Liverpool got beaten by Besiktas.
+I wasn’t actively supporting Liverpool then, but I had in my childhood.

 We have sampled a number of kebabs since we have been here.
-We have them in bread and wrap form but are yet to see one in the traditional English pitta.
-The best one contained delicious pieces of meat, lightly spiced and fragrant in a wrap.
-I don’t think they understand a cyclist portion, however, no matter how much we tried to explain it.
+We have had them in the local style bread and wrap form but are yet to see one in the traditional English pitta.
+The best one so far was a wrap which contained delicious pieces of meat, lightly spiced and fragrant.
+I don’t think they understood a cyclist portion, however, no matter how much we tried to explain it.

-I enjoyed the photography of Hannah Collins, the ‘moments of chance’ pictures by Omer Orhan and the video installation on urban development by Solmaz Shahbazi.
+I met a Couchsurfer and we took a trip to the Istanbul Biennial art exhibition at the Modern Art gallery.
+I enjoyed the photography of Hannah Collins, the ‘Moments of Chance’ pictures by Omer Orhan and the video installation on urban development by Solmaz Shahbazi.
 I also visited the Antrepo gallery next door, which contained a mixture of contemporary works in an open-plan space, so the different pieces interacted with each other in a slightly chaotic way.
 I enjoyed a piece by Taro Shinoda, which was a close up of the moon.

 There were a few bike related pieces, which was nice to see.
 One included a guy who filmed himself from above cycling around the streets.
-There were also a couple of concept bikes including a full suspension mountain bike by Mercedes and a folding slingshot (the downtube is a piece of wire) bike by Puma.
+There were also a couple of concept bikes including a full suspension mountain bike by Mercedes and a folding slingshot bike by Puma (the downtube was a piece of wire).
 Both were intriguing, shiny things that enticed me to ride them, but I managed to restrain myself.

-Tom, Esra (a friend) and I visited the Blue Mosque to do some filming, take some photographs and absorb the atmosphere of the magnificent working mosque.
+Tom, Esra (a friend) and I visited the Blue Mosque to do some filming, take some photographs and absorb the atmosphere of the magnificent mosque.
 I took my shoes off on the way in, amidst reams of other international tourists snapping away with their cameras.
-The floor is covered with soft, ornate carpet.
-There are impressive main dome and spires.
-The walls are covered in decorative patterns and Arabic writing.
-It was incredibly serene place to be even in the hustle and bustle of the many visitors.
-People went about their normal daily prayer.
+The floor was covered with soft, ornate carpet.
+There were impressive main dome and spires.
+The walls were covered in decorative patterns and Arabic writing.
+It was an incredibly serene place to be.
+Even in the hustle and bustle of the many visitors, people went about their normal daily prayer.

 All the visitors were moved back outside once the main call to prayer happened amplified from the speakers on the spires.
 It is very atmospheric and exotic sounding to me although I have started to get used to it.
 For the last few days, we have been staying in Kadikoy with an Art History student and now an English teacher.

 We have taken the opportunity to sample the local Hamsi fish, which are small fish fried in batter and very delicious, bought from the local fish market.
-Kadikoy is the oldest part of Istanbul and it has a feeling of being steeped in history.
+Kadikoy is the oldest part of Istanbul and it is steeped in history.
 It is quieter and less stressful than the European side.
 There is the market street with fish, spice and vegetable stalls and the bar street with a number of small characterful bars and clubs.